Early Adopters: First 20 receive 20% off with 1 year technical support.

 The Details string will explicitly identify the failing index.

-All messages prior to that request are processed; all requests at or after that index are ignored.
+All messages prior to that request are processed; all requests at or after that index are dropped.

 This eliminates the need for complex application-side reconciliation—you know exactly where the data stream stopped and why.